Joint Injections for Arthritis Pain Relief

 Targeted treatment to help reduce pain and improve movement in arthritic joints

-Arthritis can cause ongoing joint pain, stiffness and inflammation, which may begin to affect your mobility, comfort and quality of life.
-For some patients, joint injections may provide temporary relief by reducing inflammation within the joint or surrounding tissues.
-Joint injections may be considered as part of a broader treatment plan when symptoms are not adequately controlled with activity modification, physiotherapy or oral medications.
-Depending on your condition and the joint involved, the type of injection recommended may vary.
+Arthritis can cause ongoing joint pain, stiffness, and inflammation, which may begin to affect your mobility, comfort, and quality of life.
+For some patients, joint injections may provide temporary symptom relief by helping reduce inflammation within the joint or surrounding tissues.
+Joint injections may be considered as part of a broader treatment plan when symptoms are not adequately controlled with activity modification, physiotherapy, or oral medications.
+Depending on your condition, symptoms, and the joint involved, the type of injection recommended may vary.

-Dr Scott Tulloch provides a thorough assessment to determine the cause of your joint pain and whether an injection may be appropriate for your individual circumstances.
+Dr Scott Tulloch provides a thorough assessment to help determine the cause of your joint pain and whether an injection may be appropriate for your individual circumstances.
 Where suitable, joint injections may be used to help manage symptoms, improve function, or assist in identifying the source of pain before considering further treatment options.
-Several injectable treatments are available, each designed to target pain and inflammation in different ways.
-The most appropriate option will depend on your symptoms, your diagnosis and your overall treatment goals.

 Corticosteroid (cortisone) injections